icesuntisuk/icesuntisuk.github.io/README.md

     * Worked in a project team which works across the time line.
     * Responsible for design and implement network security in cooperate.
 * **2011 - 2012**: Business Development Engineer
+    * Responsible for support computer system and network.

 >**Education**

 * **Studying**: Master Computer Science in Cybersecurity Management at Mahanakorn University.
 (GPA: 3.90)
+    * Received a scholarship.
+    * Instructor Course:  Paloalto Firewall Essentials
+    * lecturer in Cyber Security in action 2
+        * Topic: Security exercise in the real world
 * **Graduated**: Master of Business Administration from University of the Thai Chamber and Commerce in 2016.
 (GPA: 3.57)
 * **Graduated**: First class honours Bachelor of Computer Engineering form Mahanakorn University of Technology in 2012.
 (GPA: 3.50)
+    * Class president of CPE#5
+    * Teacher assistant of the course.
+    * Received a scholarship.

 >**Certification**